gibbslab/G2F/README.md

-g2f : Find and Fill Gaps in Metabolic Reconstructions
+g2f : Find and Fill Gaps in Metabolic Networks
 ======
-The **g2f** package was designed as a tool to find and fill gaps in metabolic reconstructions.
+The **g2f** package was designed as a tool to find and fill gaps in metabolic networks.
 Install:
 --------
 This package required R version 2.10 or higher.
 If you are using an older version of R you will be prompted to upgrade when you try to install the package.